 Poor sleep can arise due to a dysfunction of the gut and its microbiome.
 The microbiome is all the microbes living on your body at one point in time and is often referred to as the second brain.
 This is due to its extensive effects on a large proportion of the rest of your body from the immune system to digestion and even mental health – those microbes are pretty clever if you ask me!
 If you want to find out more about this check out ‘Think you’re human.
 Your microbiome disagrees?’.

 Your sleep-regulating circadian rhythms are constantly chatting to your gut microbiome via the gut-brain axis and through this communication, one is able to affect the other.
 As a result, maintaining a functioning, diverse, and healthy gut microbiome could be the key to better sleep.
-The RYH course provides an excellent plan of recipes specifically designed for a healthy gut and so help improve poor sleep.
+RYH provides 4 weeks of recipes specifically designed for a healthy gut and so help improve poor sleep.